 Q: How much yoga experience do I need to attend?

 A: The course is In-Depth yoga training and is open to all levels of students.
-Although all the workouts aren't necessarily strenuous, the days are full and have more than one session.
-Participants should be in good physical shape, able to do 3 hours of yoga a day, sit on the floor for gatherings and talks, and live in a natural, mountain environment.
+Although all the practices aren't necessarily strenuous, the days are full and have more than one session.
+Participants should be in good physical shape, able to do 3 hours of yoga a day, sit on the floor for gatherings and talks, and spend time in a natural, mountain environment.
 We require at least two years yoga experience.
 Beginners may attend with instructor permission.
 A desire to teach is not required.
-Many attend for their own learning, health and growth.
+Many attend for their own learning, well being and growth.

 Q: What kind of yoga is taught?

-A: We draw the best from the leading systems as well as our own 35 years of teacher trainings.
-Our asana sessions tend to emphasize precision and alignment while moving in a graceful, flowing manner combining postures, breathing and meditation.
+A: Our trainings draw on our over five decades of teaching experience and conducting teacher trainings.
+Our asana sessions tend to emphasize precision and alignment while moving in a graceful, flowing manner combining posture, breath and meditation.
 We like our practice to be fun, energizing and complete.
 We educate teachers to fit the practice to the student instead of fitting the student to the practice.
 We train our teachers to use several styles of practice such as Vinyasa Flow, vigorous practices, gentle-healing practices, and various focused themes.
 We stress a non-dogmatic context for yoga that is growing, evolving, sensitive to the needs of the moment.

 Q: How can you have different levels of students in the same class?